hugopow/cse-beta-clean-up/README.md

 If you don’t clean up, when you try to configure CSE again with the CSE Management wizard, you’ll see the message below:

 “Server configuration entity already exists.”

+1. Import this collection into Postman.
+2. Create an environment for your VCD environment variable using vcd_public_address
+3. Run through each API in the collection.